-|James Dockery, ESPN editor and co-teacher, is in Lisbon with me as we are teaching the students multimedia storytelling.
+|James Dockery, ESPN editor and co-teacher, is in Lisbon with me as we teach the students multimedia storytelling.
 [Fujifilm X-E2, FUJINON XF 18-55mm, ISO 6400, ƒ/6.4, 1/90]

-Each time I teach multimedia storytelling I find myself sitting with the student and talking about what they could do better.
+Each time I teach multimedia storytelling, I find myself sitting with the student and talking about what they could do better.

-This summer I taught in a program the same thing I teach in a workshop, but they needed to have a grade, which required me to write out those tips.
+This summer, I taught in a program the same thing I teach in a workshop, but they needed to have a grade, which required me to write out those tips.

 Here is the gist of what I am writing when grading or giving someone feedback on their first multimedia storytelling project.